-To help build a foundation for one secular democratic state in Palestine/Israel, Common Ground endorses the intercultural/interfaith work of Palestinian and Israeli human rights NGOs non-violently “co-resisting” Israeli colonization, occupation, apartheid and discrimination.
+Common Ground endorses the intercultural/interfaith alliance of Palestinians, Israeli Jews and internationals non-violently “co-resisting” Israeli colonization, occupation, apartheid and discrimination.

-Common Ground’s endorsement of Palestinians and Israelis working together to nonviolently “co-resist” Israeli colonization, occupation and apartheid is founded on the principles of human equality, interdependence in our modern world, and our shared moral responsibility to:
+Common Ground’s endorsement of Palestinians, Israeli Jews and internationals nonviolently “co-resisting” Israeli colonization, occupation and apartheid is founded on the principles of human equality, interdependence, and our shared moral responsibility to:

 ~ care for those in need, called Zakat in Islamic tradition,